metaesque/meta/README.md

      or
         var item : map = {'a': 1, 'b': 2};

+- In describing Meta, emphasize the utility in being able to add good ideas from arbitrary languages into all baselangs
+   - 'new' vs 'override' semantics on methods is crucial ... not all baselangs support it.
+Meta can ensure this semantics exists everywhere.
+   - python-like repl
+   - java-like per-class entry points
+   - ability to distinguish "nullable ptr" vs "non-nullable ref" vs "value"
+   - easy-to-use multi-match regexp
+   - variable interpolation in strings
+   - units of measurement
+   - unified test environment
+   - formalized resources and associations
+   - automated uml generation
+   - source code configuration and canonicalization
+     - index generation
+   - trivial aspect-oriented capabilities
+   - cross-language native embedding
+   - cross-language typechecking
+   - 'auto' type

 - NamespaceConstruct.expandMeta() needs updating so that each namespace has an 'id' with not dots in it.
 The code in NamespaceConstruct.createImplicitParents()